Gusi/docs.everlaps.com/docs/en/race-formats/qualify-finals.md

 - **Type**: Identifies the race format.
 In this case it will show *Qualifying and finals*.

-- **Web code**: The web code is obtained at the site [Everlaps](http://everlaps.com) and permits connecting with the race published on the web site and publishing its results and enabling the sending of data to *Live Timing*.
+- **Web code**: The web code is obtained at the [Everlaps](http://everlaps.com) web site, and permits connecting with the race published on the web site and publishing its results and enabling the sending of data to *Live Timing*.

 - **Classes**: Identifies the race class so that the appropriate transponder can be chosen during manual driver registration.